Cretezy/Noderize/docs/docs/configuration-noderize.md

 * A `noderize.config.js` file that exports an object (like the `.noderizerc` JS example above).

+* Command line arguments:

+    * Every configuration options can be passed as arguments to the `build`/`watch`/`start` command.
+For instance: `yarn build --minify`

+    * When passing objects as argument, provide a JSON string.
+For instance: `yarn build --targets '{"node": true}'`.

+    * When passing arrays as argument, simply pass it multiple times.
+For instance: `yarn build --languages javascript --languages typescript`.

 > All configuration is optional with Noderize.
 Omit until needed.

-Every configuration options can be passed as arguments to the `build`/`watch`/`start` command.
-For instance: `yarn build --minify`

-When passing objects as argument, provide a JSON string.
-For instance: `yarn build --targets '{"node": true}'`.

-When passing arrays as argument, simply pass it multiple times.
-For instance: `yarn build --sources src --sources src2`

-To pass arguments to your running program when using the `start` command, add `--` after Noderize's args.
-For instance: `yarn start --minify -- this is passed to my program`
+To pass arguments to your app when using the `start` or `watch` command, add `--`.
+For instance: `yarn start --minify -- this is passed to my app`.
+If you wish to pass flags to your app, add `-- --`, as in `yarn build -- -- --my-flag`  (once to escape Yarn/npm, the other to escape Noderize).

 ## Index